MexicoCity.cdmx.gob.mx

 < Go Back

-Barrio San Lucas
+San Lucas Evangelista, Iztapalapa

-The parish also maintains the smaller chapel of San Luquitas.
-Built in the 1940s, it’s a stone’s throw away at the end of the Calle Ignacio Comonfort.
+The parish maintains the smaller chapel of “San Luquitas.”
+Built in the 1940s, it’s a stone’s throw away at the end of the Calle Ignacio Comonfort within the Barrio San Lucas.
 It’s the focal point for much of the celebration of the Feast of Saint Lucas.
-But the chapel also allows the people of the community to better integrate with the other seven chapels and neighborhoods.
-Together, they are the most prominent players in the observations of the Semana Santa passion plays.
-These culminate on the slopes of the Cerro de la Estrella and further illustrate the deep syncretism between the ancient and modern periods.
+But the chapel also allows the people of the community to better integrate with the other seven chapels and their respective neighborhoods.
+Together, these are the most prominent players in the observations of the Semana Santa passion plays that defined so much of Iztapalapa life since the 19th century.
+The Passion Plays culminate on the slopes of the Cerro de la Estrella and further illustrate the deep syncretism between the ancient and modern periods.

 How to get here